 About 10,000 BC, man first started eating flat bread — a baked combination of flour and water.
 Ancient Egyptians were the first to have baked leavened bread.
 About 3,000 BC, they started fermenting a flour and water mixture by using wild yeast.
-Since wheat is the only grain with sufficient gluten content to make a raised or leavened loaf of bread, wheat quickly became favored over other grains grown at the time, such as oats, millet, rice, and barley.
+Since wheat is the only grain with sufficient gluten content to make a raised or leavened loaf, wheat quickly became favored over other grains grown at the time, such as oats, millet, rice, and barley.

 In 150 BC, the first bakers’ guilds were formed in Rome.
 Wealthy Romans insisted on the more exclusive and expensive white bread.
 Roman bakeries produced a variety of breads and distributed free bread to the poor in times of need.